 This paper contributes to several strands of literature.
 First, it contributes to the literature on the consequences of democratization.
 While there is a large literature on the macroeconomic consequences of democratization, the one about micro-economic consequences (at the individual level) is much smaller.
 Democratization has been shown to matter for social capital, for instance by Muller and Seligson (1994) and Paxton (2002) and inequality (Mueller and Stratmann, 2003).
-By connecting female labor supply to political outcomes, the paper is connected to the literature focused on the relationship between female political representation (measured by female voting or the proportion of females in political power) and female labor force participation (Iversen and Rosenbluth , 2007, 2006, Lv and Yang , 2018).
-Bayanpourtehrani and Sylwester (2013) considers first, in a cross-country analysis, and then in a panel data study, the association between female labor participation and democratization, finding that labor force participation is higher in autocracies (and lower in democracies).
-This paper improves upon previous literature by finding that inclusive institutions increase female labor force participation, consistent with the inclusiveness of democratic institutions, in a setting where omitted variables are likely attenuated compared to simple cross-sectional or time-series country variations.
+By connecting female labor supply to political outcomes, the paper is connected to the literature focused on the relationship between female political representation (measured by female voting or the proportion of females in political power) and female labor force participation (Iversen and Rosenbluth, 2007, 2006, Lv and Yang, 2018).
+Bayanpourtehrani and Sylwester (2013) consider first, in a cross-country analysis, and then in a panel data study, the association between female labor participation and democratization, finding that labor force participation is higher in autocracies (and lower in democracies).
+While the existing literature is focused on the relationship between current democratization and female labor supply, I ask whether there is a persistent effect of experienced past levels of democratization on female labor supply, controlling for country fixed-effects and in a setting where omitted variables are likely attenuated compared to simple cross-sectional or time-series country variations.

-Second, it contributes to the growing literature focused on estimating the economic effects of experienced events during impressionable years or, relatedly, during relevant years in adolescence (Kahn , 2010, Malmendier and Nagel , 2011, 2015, Roth and Wohlfart , 2016, Troiano , 2017).
+Second, it contributes to the growing literature focused on estimating the economic effects of experienced events during impressionable years or, relatedly, during relevant years in adolescence (Kahn, 2010, Malmendier and Nagel, 2011, 2015, Roth and Wohlfart, 2016, Troiano , 2017).
 Economic conditions and inequality experiences experienced during impressionable years have been shown to matter for economic and financial decisions and preferences for redistribution.
 Experiencing violent crimes has been shown to matter for social capital and political behavior.
 Graduating in a recession has long lasting effect on an individual career.

-Third, it contributes to the literature on the economic effect of attitudes (Guiso, Sapienza and Zingales , 2006).
-Attitudes toward women have been shown to matter for the implementation of government programs intended to favor female labor participation such as maternal leave (Givati and Troiano , 2012) and for fertility decisions (Fernandez and Fogli , 2009).
+Third, it contributes to the literature on the economic effect of attitudes (Guiso, Sapienza and Zingales, 2006).
+Attitudes toward women have been shown to matter for the implementation of government programs intended to favor female labor participation such as maternal leave (Givati and Troiano, 2012) and for fertility decisions (Fernandez and Fogli, 2009).
 Tabellini (2008) and Tabellini (2010) suggest a mutual feedback between attitudes of civic culture and good political institutions.